 Decision Diagnostics Corp. is a worldwide prescription and non-prescription diagnostics and home testing products distributor and the manufacturer of the Genstrip 50 and GenUltimate! glucose test strips, both Class II medical devices for at-home use for the measurement of glucose.
-The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products similarly to the regulation of prescription medicine.
+The company also has its GenSure! glucose test strip, a product for off-shore sales, and GenChoice! glucose test strip, both alternative test strips now in advanced development.
+The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products a similar but streamlinedprocess, to the regulation of prescription medicine.
 The regulatory standard used for the Genstrip 50 was the 510k pre-market and post-market processes.
 The company from 2005 and until 2013, contracted with independent pharmacies for use of their prescription drug distribution licenses.
 However, the brand name products we have distributed, for the most part, do not require a doctor's prescription for anything other than insurance benefit compliance.
 Our business model works well in this regulated environment, although the financial benefits have been stressedby major changes made to the Medicare plan that have lead to substantially lower rates of reimbursement.

 Our subsidiaries, Pharma Tech Solutions, Inc. and PDA Services, Inc. operate in several healthcare products channels.
-In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our in development GenChoice! product.
+In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our in development GenSure! and GenChoice! products.
 Our new subsidiary Pharmatech Sensor Development Corp. manages an inventory credit line to finance inventory purchases of our Genstrip 50 and GenUltimate! products.
+The company has discontinued its GenStrip 50 product and is currently selling the last of its inventory.

-From time to time, when economic conditions warrant and given market conditions, we distribute brand name prescription and non-prescription diagnostics products, as well as several lines of ostomy, wound care and post-surgery medical products, although these healthcare channels have also undergone market changes since July 2013 and we have determined that we will maintain our contacts and agreements but will refrain from competing.
-Our main product is the Genstrip 50, a slight rebranding of the original Shasta Technologies Genstrip, and our new GenUltimate!
+From time to time, when economic conditions warrant and given market conditions, we distribute brand name prescription and non-prescription diagnostics products, as well as several lines of ostomy, wound care and post-surgery medical products, although these healthcare channels have also undergone two major market changes and disruptions since July 2013 and we have determined that we will maintain our contacts but will refrain from competing.
+Our main product is the Genstrip 50, a rebranding and redevelopment of the original Shasta Technologies Genstrip, and our new GenUltimate!
 Both glucose test strips are of our manufacture.
 The original GenStrip was cleared for market by the FDA on November 30, 2012.
-By virtue of our written agreements with Shasta, we were granted an irrevocable license to prosecute their 510k application with the U.S. FDA, and we succeeded.
+By virtue of our written agreements with Shasta in 2011, we were granted an irrevocable license to prosecute their 510k application with the U.S. FDA, and we succeeded.
 We introduced the original Genstrip in March 2013.
-We then acquired Genstrip from Shasta Technologies LLC on March 20, 2014 and in late June 2014 we made the minor branding changes.
-We began work on the GenUltimate! product in July 2015 and introduced this improved version of the original GenStrip in April 2016.
+We then acquired Genstrip from Shasta Technologies LLC on March 20, 2014 and in late June 2014 we made the branding changes.
+We began work on the GenUltimate! product in July 2015 and introduced this improved test strip (vs. our GenStrip) in April 2016.

-Shasta Technologies LLC, the original specifications provider of GenStrip, had a difficult relationship with the US FDA and was the subject of a detailed and damning Warning Letter on April 8, 2014, and when they refused to answer this Warning Letter, Shasta then received a worldwide Safety Notice on April 29, 2014, effectively ending Shasta's ability to be a product design specifier and manufacturer, due to a total lack of regulatory adherence in the highly regulated medical device industry.
+Shasta Technologies LLC, the original specifications provider of GenStrip, had an extremely difficult relationship with the US FDA and was the subject of a detailed and damning FDA Warning Letter on April 8, 2014, and when they refused to respond to this Warning Letter, the FDA then broadcast a worldwide Safety Notice on April 29, 2014, effectively ending Shasta's ability to be a product design specifier and manufacturer, due to a total lack of regulatory adherence in the highly regulated medical device industry.
 The company's acquisition of Genstrip (now Genstrip 50) was fortuitous in its timing given the finality and outcome of Shasta Technologies' troubles with the FDA.